sawft99/Obsidian-SecPlus/Sec+/Chapter 6 - Hardening/Restricting Applications.md

 ---
 - Any application that runs in the background and performs various functions ^b13d85
 - Any unused services should be disabled
-- #Windows update service often disabled because patching is usually handled by a third party service in larger environments
+- #Windows update service often disabled because [[Updates and Patches]] are usually handled by a third party service in larger environments

 ## #Windows